-- 1. current students - 2. current staff, office holders and senior members - 3. archives (which explains what data we hold in our archive) - 4. security, maintenance and health and safety (including how we use CCTV) - 5. website and cookies (including how we monitor use of our website)
+- 1. current students - 2. alumni and donors (including what financial information we hold about our alumni and how we use it when considering fundraising initiatives) - 3. archives (which explains what data we hold in our archive) - 4. security, maintenance and health and safety (including how we use CCTV) - 5. website and cookies (including how we monitor use of our website) - 6.
+IT systems (including how we monitor internet usage)